robsalasco/mitmproxyscripts/README.md

 #How to use

-##Capturer
+###capturer.py
-This simple script copy the matched url string to the osx clipboard
+This simple script copy the matched url string to the clipboard (mitmproxy-git and OSX required)

 ``
 mitmproxy -s capturer.py
 ``

-Note: mitmproxy-git and OSX required